SS Samuel Mather (1887): Final voyage

-On 22 November 1891 at 2:00 am, the wooden Mather was downbound from Duluth, Minnesota for Buffalo, New York with a load of 58,000 bushels of wheat when she was rammed on the starboard side near the aft hatch by the steel package freighter Brazil in a thick, heavy fog in Whitefish Bay 8 mi north of Point Iroquois.
+On 22 November 1891 at 2:00 am, the wooden Samuel Mather was downbound from Duluth, Minnesota for Buffalo, New York with a load of 58,000 bushels of wheat when she was rammed on the starboard side near the aft hatch by the steel package freighter Brazil in a thick, heavy fog in Whitefish Bay 8 mi north of Point Iroquois.
 The collision made an 11-foot (3.4 m) hole on her starboard side.
 There was no loss of life from the crew of twenty.
 During the 25 minutes that it took her to sink, her crew were able to pull away with her life boats but they lost all of their personal possessions.
 The crew was picked up by the Brazil and were later transferred to the steamer Parks Foster for transport to Sault Ste.
 Marie, Michigan.
 The Brazil proceeded to Duluth with her load of coal and was found to have 3 frames and a stringer broken from the collision.
-The Mather was valued at $50,000 and with her wheat cargo, the total loss was estimated in excess of $226,000.
+The Samuel Mather was valued at $50,000 and with her wheat cargo, the total loss was estimated in excess of $226,000.